ObolNetwork/obol-docs/docs/charon/charon-cli-reference.md

   charon combine [flags]

 Flags:
-      --cluster-dir string   Parent directory containing a number of .charon subdirectories from each node in the cluster. (default ".charon/cluster/")
+      --cluster-dir string   Parent directory containing a number of .charon subdirectories from the required threshold of nodes in the cluster. (default ".charon/cluster")
       --force                Overwrites private keys with the same name if present.
   -h, --help                 Help for combine
+      --output-dir string    Directory to output the combined private keys to. (default "./validator_keys")
 ```

 ## Host a relay